erajasekar/erajasekar.github.io/_posts/2020-01-25-how-to-publish-blog-from-notion.md

 Google provides a great tool [Google Search console](https://search.google.com/search-console/about) for website owners to easily check status of google indexing.
 In Google search console, create a property for your website and use one of the [verification methods](https://support.google.com/webmasters/answer/9008080?hl=en) to confirm you are the owner.

 Then after coulpe of weeks, your google indexing report will show up.
-You can see the pages that are indexed, number of impressions, click and most importantly user's search queries.
+You can see the pages that are indexed, number of impressions, clicks and most importantly user's search queries.

 Hope this post will help you build your own blog with Notion as CMS.
 You can find full source of the code in [Github](https://github.com/erajasekar/notablog-katranai-thoorum-arivu).